alecramsay/pg/docs/_pages/about.markdown

 ---

 This analysis covers the 37 states apportioned three or more congressional districts in the 2020 census.
-States with only two congressional districts were excluded, because the baseline districts aren't interesting.
+States with only two congressional districts were excluded, because the baseline districts aren't well-defined.

 ## Data